 σ [TP, n]: standard deviation over the last n periods of TP.

 Over the years, various strategies have been developed to trade the Bollinger bands.
 Some of these strategies will be buttressed below.

 Naturally, the price always tends to return to the middle line.
 With this in mind, when the price reaches the upper band, we would expect it to reject it and head to the middle line.

 As seen above, this rejection is known as a Bollinger bounce.
 These bounces occur because the bands act as dynamic support and resistance levels.

-They act just like regular support and resistance levels, but they are never situated in one position, hence, dynamic.
+They act just like regular support and resistance levels but are never situated in one position; hence, they are dynamic.

-Although, this way to trade with the Bollinger is only valid when the market is not trending.
-One way to identify that is by looking at the Bollinger band width.
+Although, this way of trading with Bollinger is only valid when the market is not trending.
+One way to identify that is by looking at the width Bollinger band.

 When the bands of the Bollinger squeeze together, it means a breakout is imminent.
 This action shows low volatility in the market.

 An upward breakout occurs when candlesticks start to break out from the top band.